-- 1. Possession of a Master of Science in Nursing degree from an accredited program with a graduate grade point average of 3.0 on a 4.0 scale.
-Applicants may be considered for admission to the post-master's certificate prior to completion of the MSN degree; however, the certificate will be awarded only upon completion of the MSN degree. - 2.
-Two completed recommendation forms from people who directly supervise your work in a nursing role or from health professionals who can assess your potential to provide primary health care and/or your potential for graduate study.
+- Possession of a Master of Science in Nursing degree from an accredited program with a graduate grade point average of 3.0 on a 4.0 scale.
+Applicants may be considered for admission to the graduate certificate prior to completion of the MSN degree; however, the certificate will be awarded only upon completion of the MSN degree. - Two completed recommendation forms from people who directly supervise your work in a nursing role or from health professionals who can assess your potential to provide primary health care and/or your potential for graduate study. - 3.
+Current resume.

-3.Current resume.

 - 4. Employment history: Significant work experience provides a basis for course assignments.
-It is recommended that students have meaningful professional nursing experience prior to and concurrent with enrolling in the program. - 5.
-Current Michigan RN License. - 6.
-Admission interview with the Chair of Nursing Graduate Programs in collaboration with Coordinator of the Adult Health NP Specialty. - 7.
-Statement of goals for graduate education in advanced practice.
+It is recommended that students have meaningful professional nursing experience prior to and concurrent with enrolling in the program.
+This will be addressed during the admission interview. - 5.
+Current Michigan RN license. - 6.
+Statement of goals for post-graduate education as an Adult Primary Care Nurse Practitioner. - 7.
+Admission interview with the Chair of Nursing Graduate Program.

-Certificate Requirements
+Certificate Requirements\